ibm-cloud-docs/key-protect-cli-plugin/key-protect-cli-commands.md

     Setting the output to JSON (`--output json`) includes the cloud resource name (CRN) in the output.

+* **`-r, --key-ring`**

+    A unique, human readable name for the key-ring.
+Required if the user doesn't have permissions on the default key ring.

 * **`-s, --starting-offset`**

     Retrieves keys starting at the offset specified.
 The offset is zero-based, meaning offset 0 (zero) is the first key.

-* **`--key-ring`**
+* **`-t, --key-type`**

-    A unique, human readable name for the key-ring.
-Required if the user doesn't have permissions on the default key ring.
+    The type of keys to be retrieved.
+If set to `standard-key`, standard keys will be retrieved.
+If set to `root-key`, root keys will be retrieved.

 ## kp region-set
 {: #kp-region-set}